Buteogallus daggetti

-Buteogallus daggetti, occasionally called "Daggett's eagle" or the "Walking eagle", is an extinct species of long-legged hawk which lived in southwest North America during the Pleistocene.
+Buteogallus daggetti, occasionally called "Daggett's eagle" or the "walking eagle", is an extinct species of long-legged hawk which lived in southwest North America during the Pleistocene.
 Initially believed to be some sort of carrion-eating eagle, it was for some time placed in the distinct genus Wetmoregyps, named for Alexander Wetmore.
-It probably resembled a larger version of the modern-day savanna hawk, with its long legs possibly used like the secretarybird of Africa to hunt for small reptiles from a safe distance.
+It probably resembled a larger version of the modern-day savanna hawk, with its long legs possibly used like the modern-day secretarybird of Africa to hunt for small reptiles from a safe distance.
 It died out about 13,000 years ago.

 Fossils of B. daggetti were discovered in the La Brea and Carpinteria lagerstätte in southern California, and in Nuevo León in Mexico.
 Its habitat included grasslands, marshlands, brushy savannas and ponds.
 It probably ate mostly small reptiles such as snakes.
 As is often the case with birds of prey, the female seems to have been larger than the male.